This barista course is ideal for...

 Coffee is such an important part of everyday life, sometimes we even forget that there’s a whole world to this dark, delicious bean.

-Aimed at anyone who loves coffee, our course will provide you with all the knowledge of the Barista profession.
-Whether you own a café, enjoy the black stuff every morning or are just interested in expanding your depth in this field, this course is for you.
+Aimed at professionals who want to dive even deeper into the world of coffee, our course will provide you with all the knowledge of the Barista profession.
+We go into details when it comes to the history of coffee, the different bean types and its flavours and discover all the secrets an espresso machine has to offer.
 Based at our top of the range facilities, each course is taught by no other than the famous Gabriele Cortopassi – an Italian Barista and coffee lover since birth.

 Our facilities include professional coffee machines and all the other equipment required for this art, using only the finest coffee beans we can find so that you’ll come out of the course a certified barista.